Neptune Blog

 Text features

-CatBoost also handles text features (containing regular text) by providing inherent text preprocessing using Bag-of-Words (BoW), Naive-Bayes, and BM-25 (for multiclass) to extract words from text data, create dictionaries (letter, words, grams), and transform them into numeric features.
-This text transformation is fast, customizable, production-ready, and can be used with other libraries too, including Neural networks.
+CatBoost also handles text features (containing regular text) by providing inherent text preprocessing using Bag-of-Words (BoW), Naive-Bayes, and BM-25 (for multiclass) to extract words from text data, create dictionaries (letter, words, n-grams), and transform them into numeric features.
+This text transformation is fast, customizable, production-ready, and can be used with other libraries too, including neural networks.
+Ranking techniques are applied majorly to search engines to solve search relevancy problems.
+Ranking can be broadly done under three objective functions: Pointwise, Pairwise, and Listwise.
+The difference on a high level of these three objective functions is the number of instances under consideration at the time of training your model.

 CatBoost has a ranking mode – CatBoostRanking just like XGBoost ranker and LightGBM ranker, however, it provides many more powerful variations than XGBoost and LightGBM.
 The variations are: